Alumni Spotlight: Domingos Lopes, Hired at Google

 Were there things you didn't expect, or that you would have changed?

-I didn't except I'd be meeting so many interesting people as, for most of my recent social life, I interacted almost exclusively with mathematicians.
+I didn't expect that I'd be meeting so many interesting people as, for most of my recent social life, I interacted almost exclusively with mathematicians.

 Did you have a particularly challenging or enjoyable project to work on?